 Your solar panels need to be exposed to sunlight in order to produce power.
-However, unless you live somewhere with high amounts of smog, dust, dirt or sand blowing around, solar panel cleaning is generally not necessary.
+However, unless you live somewhere with high amounts of smog, dust, dirt, or sand blowing around, solar panel cleaning is generally not necessary.
 In most cases, occasional rain will be enough to naturally and safely keep your solar panels clean and free of debris that could lower production.
 But a good clean every once in a while can help to maximize your panel’s photovoltaic (PV) production.
 So if you need or want to clean your solar panels, we’re here to help you determine the best way to do it!

 Just like washing your car, you can definitely DIY solar panel upkeep, but there are also professional solar panel cleaning services to make it easier.
 In fact, for a small fee, your solar installer may even do it for you!
-If you have a rooftop system, it may be a good idea to enlist a cleaning service, if only for safety reasons.
-Cleaning services won’t do a significantly different or better job than you can do yourself, but they are equipped to safely clean and maintain rooftop units.
-For ground mount units it may not be worth the service fee when you can safely and effectively clean your own panels with a hose, some dish soap, and a soft rag.
+If you have a rooftop system, it might be a good idea to enlist a cleaning service, if only for safety reasons.
+A solar panel cleaning company may not do a significantly different or better job than you can do yourself, but they are better equipped to safely clean and maintain rooftop units.
+For ground mount units, it may not be worth the service fee when you can safely and effectively clean your own panels with a water hose, some dish soap, and a soft rag.

 Does your solar lease cover panel maintenance?

-In general, solar lease agreements will include a maintenance clause of some sort.
-Some companies will perform regular maintenance on their panels, and others will repair damages the customer reports.
-It is important to remember that solar panels generally require little maintenance, and simply spraying your panels down with a hose occasionally can do the trick.
+If your panels are leased, solar lease agreements will often include a maintenance clause of some sort.
+Some companies will perform regular maintenance on their panels, including washing services, while others will just repair damages the customer reports.
+It’s important to remember that solar panels generally require little maintenance, and simply spraying your panels down with a hose occasionally can do the trick.

 Should you remove snow from your solar panels?

-Snow on solar panels generally doesn’t need to be removed – it will typically slide off on its own.
+In the winter, snow on solar panels generally doesn’t need to be removed – it will typically slide off on its own.
 Most panel installations are tilted at an angle, and snow will naturally slide off as it melts.
-If snow persists on your panels, you can also invest in tools like a solar panel snow rake, which makes it easy to safely remove snow covering on solar panels.
-It is important not to use a standard broom, shovel, or another non-specialized tool to remove snow from panels, as they can scratch the panel glass and lower your power production.
+If snow persists on your panels, you can also invest in tools like a solar panel snow rake, which makes it easy for homeowners to safely remove snow covering on solar panels.
+It’s important that you don’t use a standard broom, shovel, or another non-specialized tool to remove snow from panels, as they can scratch the panel glass and lower your solar power production.

 Start your solar journey today with EnergySage